Updated 10/24

 You might not think about your credit score often, but it plays a big role in many aspects of your life.
 Your creditworthiness impacts your ability to buy a car, rent an apartment, get a loan or credit card.
 If your score is low, you’ll often pay more for lines of credit, which can add up over time.
 While determining your credit score is a bit complicated, it comes down to factors like your payment history and how much you owe and how much credit you have.

 It is harder to repair bad credit than to build good credit, so you’ll want to guard your credit score closely.
-Here are a few tips to help you get and stay credit-worthy:
+Here are a few tips to help you build credit as a college student and how to stay credit-worthy:

-You may think that saving and investing is something that can wait until after college, but the earlier you start, the better off you’ll be.
+You may think that money management is something that can wait until after college, but the earlier you start, the better off you’ll be.
 It doesn’t have to be complicated.
 Start by setting some easy savings goals.
 Even when your income is low, these three easy strategies will make your money work harder.

 And while you may not have much to save or invest now, that doesn’t mean you can’t prepare yourself for the future.
 Make learning about finances, including investing, a priority, so you are ready when the time comes.